 The Yuval Ne’eman Workshop has set as a goal for itself to advance awareness of cyber issues and the challenges that it presents to countries.
-The cyber domain, including the internet and social networks, have brought with them many opportunities and challenges, along with legal, ethical, and psychological dilemmas.
+The cyber domain, including the internet and social networks, has brought many opportunities and challenges, along with security, legal, ethical, and psychological dilemmas.
 These challenges and dilemmas are particularly relevant to politics and international relations as a result of their critical influence on the use of force.
 Thus, it is necessary to give these issues due consideration and seek effective methods of action, cooperation, international agreements, etc. In 2010, as part of understanding the need to direct national resources towards cyber security, the Prime Minister of Israel set up the National Cyber Initiative Taskforce with Prof. Ben Israel as its head.
 Ram Levi, a member of the Workshop, coordinated the work of the taskforce.
 The Taskforce's recommendations were accepted by the Prime Minister, and were approved in a government decision.
 As a result, the government voted to establish a National Cyber Directorate (NCD) to coordinate national cyber security activities, and to formulate cyber security policy.

 In recent years, space has become a dominant factor in the national security resilience of countries.
 Countries in possession of space-based technologies enable military, economic and social advantages.
 These advantages can include broad views, improved intelligence-gathering capabilities, increased deterrence through technological means, reduced uncertainty, improved offensive and defensive capabilities, modern military standards, military superiority, developing an information-savvy society, international cooperation, and more.
 These advantages come to the fore in countries that posses space capabilities, and strengthen the national security of these countries, especially in the eyes of those around them.
 The Workshop advances work on space issues and points to the contributions of Israel’s independent space program to the country’s national security.